goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 You can also install BlueBream inside a Python environment created by `virtualenv <http://pypi.python.org/pypi/virtualenv>`_.
-Although, *virtualenv* is not necessary as we are going to use `Buildout
+Although, *virtualenv* is not necessary as you are going to use `Buildout
 <http://www.buildout.org>`_ to create repeatable, isolated working
 environments.
 Buildout is a declarative, configuration driven build system recommended by BlueBream.